 This is a relatively new offense in Texas, enacted by the 84th Legislature in 2015.
 The legislature codified this criminal offense in Texas Penal Code Section 20.06.
 In recent years, the issue of illegal immigration has attracted significant national media attention.
 Texas has been notably affected by this issue.
 The United States enforces strict laws against unauthorized border crossings and also prosecutes those who assist others in crossing illegally.

 Have you been charged with Continuous Smuggling of Persons?
-Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.
+Call us today at (888) 239-9305 to discuss legal representation.

 The Continuous Smuggling of Persons law was not updated by the legislature in its 2023 regular session, but it was updated in a third special session in 2023, effective February 4, 2024, by increasing the minimum terms of confinement in prison for violations of this offense to ten years in prison.